zzzprojects/docs/learnentityframeworkcore.com/pages/raw-sql/from-sql.md

 :::

 You can also explicitly create `DbParameter` objects for the provider that you are using.
-The first example demonstrates parameter construction for SqLite, and the second for SQL Server:
+The first example demonstrates parameter construction for SQLite, and the second for SQL Server:

 ```csharp
 var p1 = new SqliteParameter("@Id", id);